 HOW DO I NOT LOOK LIKE A TOURIST IN SPAIN?

 I’m walking down La Rambla, and I see loads of people who just look like a tourist.
 Or act like a tourist.
 I don’t know about you, but when I’m traveling I try to melt graciously with the local crowd (at least when I’m traveling to cities – it wouldn’t make sense to mimic aborigines in Australia, of course).
-And it’s often just easy: you first need to look around, then when in Rome do like Romans do.

 The golden rules for how to not look like a tourist in Barcelona (Spain):

 We know that sometimes pronouncing foreign words can be challenging, but do try to learn how to pronounce the most important sites right.
 For Barcelona, that is particularly important with the Gaudi’s Sagrada Familia.
 Its name means “Holy Family”, so it is the church of Jesus, Mary and Joseph (aka the Holy Family church).

 It is not the “Sangria” Familia (you drink sangria in tapas bars, but not in a church!), nor the “Sangrada” Familia (bloody family???).
 Don’t make things more complex than they are: it isn’t “Sagrada de Familia”, and it’s not the “Familia Sagrada” either… And no, the “Sagrada” family doesn’t live there, LOL.